lakhia13/ATMO_KPP/README.md

     xarray
     matplotlib

-Once all packages are installed, download all code and run GUI.py
+Once all packages are installed, download all code and run GUI.py for GUI version, or run Main.py for CLI version.

+All parameters required for executing the program can be configured using the GUI.
+For changing parameters when running in CLI, parameters can be found in Main.py.

 ### 4. Contributors